michaelshiloh/robotaPsyche/lectureNotes.md

 }
 ````

-(assuming our Vehicle class has those variables:
+Assuming our Vehicle class has these variables:

 ````
 class Vehicle {